mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/major-upgrade/upgrade-clusters/migrate-platform-apps/prepare-apps/index.md

 ### Caveats

 -   If you customized the Fluent Bit Addon configuration in 1.x, you must add corresponding configOverrides to your 2.x AppDeployment.
 The configOverrides should be based on the 2.x defaults combined with your custom modifications.

--   The remaining components of the old logging stack are not uninstalled, and must be manuall deleted.
-See the [post upgrade cleanup][../post-upgrade-cleanup] section for details.
+-   The remaining components of the old logging stack are not uninstalled, and must be manually deleted.
+See the [post upgrade cleanup](../cleanup) section for details.

 -   If your 1.8 cluster only used use Fluent Bit and you do not need other parts of the 2.x logging stack installed, specify the `--skip-new-logging-stack-apps` flag when performing the adaption process.

 ## Kubernetes-dashboard

 Currently, any custom modifications of the addon Helm values are not recognized.
-The moving process overrides them with Kommander 2.0 values and removes the old addon.
+The moving process overrides them with Kommander 2.1 values and removes the old addon.
 Backup your settings and reapply them after processing is complete if required.

 ## Grafana